QE Infinity: So It Begins

 FXStreet

-If you feel at all adrift right now and you are not alone, stick with cash.
+If you feel at all adrift right now, you are not alone; stick with cash.

 I am very hot on Treasuries long to follow this fast-paced QE, but the market is too illiquid now.
 Yes, I just said the Treasury market is too risky.
 I did dip into the 20- and 30-year maturities on late Friday and again Monday morning, as these have cleared up a bit, but I'd rather wait until the TYVIX was closer to 10 before I gave the all-clear.